 For more information on disaster preparedness and recovery visit the NC Disaster Information Center.

-Adapted by Dr. Sarah Kirby, Housing Specialist, Department of Family and Consumer Sciences, North Carolina Cooperative Extension Service, NC State University, from the University of Florida/Institute of Food and Agricultural Sciences’ Disaster Handbook.
+Adapted by Dr. Sarah Kirby, Housing Specialist, NC State Extension, from the University of Florida / Institute of Food and Agricultural Sciences’ Disaster Handbook.

 Publication date: May 23, 2014